Woman with a computer

 Cost per semester 2100

-Our pedagogical approach is novel and one-of-a-kind in Tallinn University.
-We follow the project/problem based learning method.
-It means that students learn by actively working on personally meaningful projects intended to solve timely problems pertaining to real world challenges.
+Our pedagogical approach is novel and one-of-a-kind at Tallinn University.
+We follow the project-/problem-based learning method, which means that students learn by actively working on meaningful projects intended to solve current problems pertaining to real world challenges.

-After a semester of introductory courses on screen media of the 21st century, students assemble into mentored teams that work on projects for the majority of the study period.
+After a semester of introductory courses on contemporary screen media, students assemble into mentored teams that work on projects for the majority of the study period.

 Who are we looking for?